Department website: http://lib.ua.edu

 McLure Education Library

 McLure Education Library serves primarily the students, faculty, and staff of the College of Education and the Graduate School of Education.

 McLure Library includes the School Library and Curriculum Materials Center on the lower floor; reference and periodical areas and public computer areas on the main floor; and study rooms, a presentation practice room, and a computer lab on the upper floor.
 Several Promethean Boards and SMART Boards are available throughout the facility for student use.
 Instruction sessions are offered at all levels, including training for pre-service teachers.

 The main collection of the library comprises scholarly and professional books and journals related to education (including sports and physical education).
 The School Library collection contains over 25,000 trade books for preschool through young adult readers.
 The Curriculum Materials Center holds approximately 10,000 items, including K-12 textbooks, curriculum guides, supplemental classroom materials, and educational media including DVDs, kits, games, and other items.

 McLure Library is located on University Boulevard near Bryant-Denny Stadium.

 Eric and Sara Rodgers Library for Science and Engineering

-Under separate administration are the Health Sciences Library in the University Medical Center, the Bounds Law Library in the Law Center, and the Map Library in Farrah Hall.
+Under separate administration are the Health Sciences Library in the University Medical Center, the Bounds Law Library in the School of Law, and the Map Library, department of geography, in Farrah Hall.